Learning and Selfconfirming Equilibria in Network Games: Local externalities

 \end{proposition}

-In every SCE we can partition the set of agents in two subsets.
-Agents in $ J\subseteq I$ are active, i.e., they choose a strictly positive action, agents in $I\setminus J$ instead choose the null action.
-Start considering the latter.
-Since they play $a_{i}^{\ast }=0$, they get null payoff independently of others' actions.
-But, since every conjecture $\hat{x} ^{i}\in (-\infty ,-\alpha _{i}]$ is consistent with this payoff, their conjecture is (trivially) consistent with their feedback.
-As for agents in $J $, since they choose a strictly positive action $a_{i}^{\ast }>0$, they receive a message that enables them to infer the true payoff state $x^{i}$; with this, they necessarily choose the objective best reply to their neighbours actions, whether or not they are aware of them.
-Note that, if being inactive is justifiable for every agent ($I_{0}=I$), then $\mathbf{0} _{I}\in \mathbf{A}_{\mathbf{Z}}^{SCE}$ for every $\mathbf{Z}\in \Theta $.
+Suppose for simplicity that, in every restricted auxiliary game with player set $J$, Nash equilibrium actions are strictly positive (Proposition \ref {prop:interiorSCE} below provides sufficient conditions).
+Then in every SCE we can partition the set of agents in two subsets.
+Agents in $J\subseteq I$ are active, while agents in $I\setminus J$ choose the null action.
+Start by considering the latter group of agents.
+They must belong to the set of agents for whom inactivity is justifiable; as such, they choose $0$ as a best reply to a possibly wrong conjecture, and get null payoff independently of others' actions.
+Since every conjecture is consistent with this payoff, their conjecture is (trivially) consistent with their feedback.
+As for agents in $ J $, since they choose a strictly positive action, they receive a message that enables them to infer the true payoff state; with this, they necessarily choose the objective best reply to their neighbors' actions, whether or not they are aware of them.
+Note that, if being inactive is justifiable for every agent ($I_{0}=I$), then $\mathbf{0}_{I}\in \mathbf{A}_{ \mathbf{Z}}^{SCE}$ for every $\mathbf{Z}\in \mathcal{Z}$.
+In the polar opposite case, being inactive is unjustifiable for every agent ($ I_{0}=\emptyset $) and SCE coincides with Nash equilibrium.
+For example, assume that $\mathbf{Z}=w\mathbf{Z}_{0}$, with $w>0$ and that $\mathbf{Z} _{0}\in \{0,1\}^{I\times I}$.
+In this context it is natural to also assume that $\min X_{i}\geq 0$, which implies that being inactive is unjustifiable (recall, $\alpha _{i}>0$).
+This represents the standard case of local complementarities studied by \cite{ballester2006s}.
+If $w\left( n-1\right) <1 $, there is a unique Nash equilibrium which is also interior and coincides with the unique SCE action profile.

-This implies that the set of selfconfirming equilibria can be characterized by means of the sets of Nash equilibria of the auxiliary games in which only active agents are considered.
-If, for example, there is a unique interior Nash equilibrium for the auxiliary game corresponding to every subset of active players, then $| \mathbf{A}_{\mathbf{Z}}^{SCE}|=2^{|I|}$, that is, there are exactly $2^{n}$ SCE action profiles. \ref{app:SCEchar} discusses the equilibrium characterization for the generalized case of non linear-quadratic network games.
+Thus, the SCE set can be characterized by means of the Nash equilibria of the auxiliary games in which only active agents are considered.
+If, for example, for every given set $J\subseteq I$ there is a unique Nash equilibrium of the corresponding auxiliary game (Proposition \ref {prop:interiorSCE} provides sufficient conditions), then $|\mathbf{A}_{ \mathbf{Z}}^{SCE}|=2^{|I_{0}|}$, because for each $J$ with $I\backslash J\subseteq I_{0}$ there is exactly one SCE where the set of active agents is $J$.
+Since each auxiliary game has at least one Nash equilibrium (see Remark \ref{Rem: NE is SCE}), $2^{|I_{0}|}$ is a lower bound on the number of SCE's.
+If we assume strategic substitutes, then the Nash equilibria for each auxiliary game in which only agents in $J\subseteq I$ may be active, can be characterized as in \cite{bramoulle2014strategic}.
+Note that in this case, some of the agents in $J$ can be active and some inactive.
+Appendix \ref {app:SCEchar} discusses the equilibrium characterization for the general case of non linear-quadratic network games.